furti/FreeCAD-ArchTextures/README.md

 The texture mapping works pretty OK right now.
 But when we look at the wooden planks or the roof we see that they are not mapped perfectly.
 There is already a issue (https://github.com/furti/FreeCAD-ArchTextures/issues/10) for this.
 </details>

+## Troubleshooting

+When something happens and you end up with broken textures or a broken 3D View (e.g. you deleted the TextureConfig before hiding it) you can always close the document and reopen it.
+The TextureConfig is hidden by default and no textures will be shown after a reload.

 ## Technical details
 <details>
     <summary>